Skip to main content

 Hunting

 They are hunted for their meat, their eggs are sold as delicacies, and their fat is used in expensive cosmetics or shady medicines.
-Their shells are is used for jewelry.
+Their shells are used for jewelry.
 The material is called "tortoise shell".

 Pollution and Climate Change